 The Marin RCD coordinates several green projects annually via the Conserving Our Watersheds (COW) Program to promote and support the advancement of water quality improvements within the district’s watershed boundaries including Tomales Bay, Lagunitas, Stemple, and Walker Creek Watersheds.
-The most recent phase of COW, Phase IV, can also assist landowners in the Novato Creek Watershed and the San Antonio Creek Watershed (Marin & Sonoma Counties).

 The West Marin agricultural community has actively implemented projects with the Marin RCD since the 1960s.
 Successful partnerships have formed between local, state and federal funders, and agricultural producers who have found commonality in restoration goals.
 Years of practical experience and trust have led to comprehensive watershed enhancement projects.
 Some outcomes of completed projects include increases in bird populations and increases in the presence of anadromous fish at restored sites.
 In recent years, the Marin RCD culminated this effort into one program entitled the Conserving Our Watersheds (COW) Program.